mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Specialities
 •  Dexterity: Climbing, Juggling, Throwing.
 For alien species with wings, this also includes flying.
 Climbing: Difficulty varies.
 Athletics (dexterity) check (1D x 10 seconds, DEX).
 So long as they succeed, the Traveller’s Effect is usually irrelevant unless they are trying to do something while climbing, in which case the climbing is part of a task chain or multiple action.
 Sprinting: Average (8+) Athletics (dexterity) check
 (1D seconds, DEX).
-If the Traveller does nothing but sprint flat out they can cover 24 + Effect metres with every check.
+If the Traveller does nothing but sprint flat out they can cover 24 + Effect meters with every check.
 Avoiding obstacles while sprinting requires another Athletics (dexterity) check (Difficult, because they are performing a multiple action).
 High Jumping: Average (8+) Athletics (dexterity) check
 (1D seconds, DEX).
-The Traveller jumps a number of metres straight up equal to the Effect halved.
+The Traveller jumps a number of meters straight up equal to the Effect halved.
 Long Jumping: Average (8+) Athletics (dexterity) check (1D seconds, DEX).
-The Traveller jumps a number of metres forward equal to the Effect with a running start.
+The Traveller jumps a number of meters forward equal to the Effect with a running start.
 Righting Yourself When Artificial Gravity Suddenly Fails on Board a Ship: Average (8+) Athletics
 (dexterity) check (1D seconds, DEX).
 •  Endurance: Long-distance running, hiking Long-distance Running: Average (8+) Athletics (endurance) check (1D x 10 minutes, END).
 Long-distance Swimming: Average (8+) Athletics